Timeline - Major earthquakes in Turkey

 March 28, 1970 - 1,086 people are killed and 3,000 injured when an earthquake strikes the town of Gediz in western Anatolia.
 The quake measures 6.9.

-May 22, 1971 - A 6.9 earthquake strikes 410 miles (660 km)southeast of Ankara.
+May 22, 1971 - A 6.9 earthquake strikes 410 miles southeast of Ankara.
 The city of Bingol is nearly destroyed.
 A thousand or more people are killed, 90 percent of Bingol's structures destroyed, and 15,000 of its inhabitants made homeless.

 September 6, 1975 - An earthquake devastates the town of Lice and surrounding villages.
 It measures 6.7.
 At least 2,350 people are killed and 3,000 injured.